 The one guarantee area residents can count on this winter is electric bills increasing.
-The colder it gets, the more electricity your furnace uses.
-Depending on how insulated your home is, your bill can double or more.
+The colder it gets, the more electricity or gas your furnace uses.
+Depending on how insulated your home is, your utility bills can double or more.

 Bundle Up to Keep Warm

 Turn the thermostat down a few degrees and grab some warm socks, a few layers of clothing and a throw blanket.
 It’s soft and cuddly and perfect for late-night television watching.
 You’re saving money by lowering the temperature, but you’re making up for it with all the bundling up.

 You can warm up by moving around and doing things around the house.
 Do your workout at home or do a deep clean of the living room and you’ll feel nice and toasty.

 When your furnace isn’t working at its best, it means higher electricity bills.
 It’s working overtime and using more energy than it needs because there’s something wrong.
 It could be the filter needs changed, the unit needs to be cleaned or the beginning of a larger problem.

 Town & Country can come and clean your furnace and give it a good once over before something bad happens during the winter.
 You do not only save money on your electric or gas bill, but you’ll ensure the unit works throughout the winter season.

 Winter is a wonderful baking season with Thanksgiving and Christmas holidays.
 Everyone bakes pies, turkeys and cookies making the whole house smell wonderful.
 When you’re done cooking and turn off the oven, it’s still got a lot of heat inside it.
 Leave the door open and let it heat up the kitchen area.